-¶ 3 Leave a comment on paragraph 3 0 David Pichaske, author of Song of the North Country, notes that the tone of Dear Landlord, like most of John Wesley Harding, is quite different from Dylan’s works written just a couple years before.
+David Pichaske, the author of Songs of the North Country, notes that the tone of Dear Landlord, like most of John Wesley Harding, is quite different from Dylan’s works written just a couple of years before.
 He writes:

-¶ 6 Leave a comment on paragraph 6 0 Everybody that has every written a word about this song has speculated on who the “landlord” might be.
+Everybody that has ever written a word about this song has speculated on who the “landlord” might be.
 The most common guess is Albert Grossman, Dylan’s manager during the sixties.
 Although Grossman’s business acumen and strong-armed tactics (documented brilliantly by D.A.
-Pennebaker in the film Don’t Look Back) played a significant role in Dylan fortunes, they had a bitter falling out sometime before the writing of John Wesley Harding.
+Pennebaker in the film Don’t Look Back) played a significant role in Dylan’s fortunes, they had a bitter falling out sometime before the writing of John Wesley Harding.

-¶ 7 Leave a comment on paragraph 7 0 Some evidence suggest that it could really be about Grossman.
+Some evidence suggests that it could really be about Grossman.
 According to Oliver Trager, Dylan was actually renting a cottage from him in Woodstock, New York when the song was written.
 So Grossman really was his landlord.
 Furthermore, Dylan’s record company and the business types, which certainly included Grossman, were pressuring him to release more material, which may have triggered some resentment on Dylan’s part.
-Dylan has, of course, written songs about specific people who pissed him off, such as Carla Rotolo, the target of Ballad in Plain D. Dylan certainly could have had Grossman in mind, although it seem more likely he was not thinking so specifically, but was rather commenting on class distinction in general (like he does in Maggie’s Farm, for example).
+Dylan has, of course, written songs about specific people who pissed him off, such as Carla Rotolo, the target of Ballad in Plain D. Dylan certainly could have had Grossman in mind, although it seems more likely he was not thinking so specifically but was rather commenting on class distinction in general.

-¶ 11 Leave a comment on paragraph 11 0 Like most of John Wesley Harding, the song is steeped in religious imagery.
+Like most of John Wesley Harding, the song is steeped in religious imagery.
 Dylan sings, “each of us has his own special gifts”, which echos Corinthians 7:7.
 “But each of us has his own special gift from God, one of one kind and one of another.”
 Or maybe the primary influence is Romans 12:6.
 “We have different gifts, according to the grace given to each of us.”
-The lines “And anyone can fill his life up/ With things he can see but he just cannot touch” has always seemed to me a warning about the evils of materialism, a theme that is of course found in many parts of the Bible, such as Luke 16:13 – “you cannot serve God and money”.
+The lines “And anyone can fill his life up/ With things he can see but he just cannot touch” has always seemed to be a warning about the evils of materialism, a theme that is, of course, found in many parts of the Bible, such as Luke 16:13 – “you cannot serve God and money”.

-¶ 12 Leave a comment on paragraph 12 0 Perhaps Dylan had the migrant farmers described in John Steinbeck’s Grapes of Wrath in mind as he wrote this song.
+Perhaps Dylan had the migrant farmers described in John Steinbeck’s Grapes of Wrath in mind as he wrote this song.
 Given Woody Guthrie’s influence, and the deep influence John Steinbeck’s book seems to have had on Guthrie, it’s not beyond the realm of possibilities.
-God know those characters had their problems with “landlords”.
+God knows those characters had their problems with “landlords”.

-¶ 13 Leave a comment on paragraph 13 0 It possible that Dylan got the line “When I hear that steamboat whistle blow” from Steamboat Whistle Blues, recorded by his old favorite, Roy Acuff, back in the thirties.
+It is possible that Dylan got the line “When I hear that steamboat whistle blow” from Steamboat Whistle Blues, recorded by his old favorite, Roy Acuff, back in the thirties.

-¶ 14 Leave a comment on paragraph 14 0 Dylan plays the piano on this song, which at this point in Dylan career was relatively rare (Black Crow Blues, If You Gotta Go, Go Now, Ballad of a Thin Man, probably a few others).
+Dylan plays the piano on this song, which at this point in Dylan’s career was relatively rare (Black Crow Blues, If You Gotta Go, Go Now, Ballad of a Thin Man, probably a few others).
 Dylan’s piano playing is, generally speaking, not subtle.
 But not so on this song.
 Dylan tinkles the ivories fluently, with subtle flourishes to finish off each stanza.
 He plays in a similar fluid fashion on the recently released Spanish Is a Loving Tongue from Another Self Portrait.

-¶ 16 Leave a comment on paragraph 16 0 Like most Dylan songs, several artists have done cover versions.
-Joe Cocker give is a more insistent, rock treatment.
+Several artists have done cover versions.
+Joe Cocker gives is a more insistent, rock treatment.
 Sandy Denny and Fairport Convention retain the feel of the original.
 Janis Joplin gives it the usual Joplin treatment.